 Can I watch the ceremony online?

 Yes!
 You can watch a live broadcast or a recorded video of the ceremonies on the University of Nebraska at Omaha Ustream channel.
-Watch the commencement homepage for additional information as it becomes available.

 What if there is bad weather?

 The University will make any weather-related announcements as far in advance as possible on the commencement homepage and the following outlets:University Homepage

 If deemed necessary by the University, text messages will be sent to faculty, staff and students enrolled in the SMS alert system.

 You will RSVP for the ceremony at the same time you apply for your degree.
 No other RSVP is required.